 (All sessions must be attended)

-Court Appointed Special Advocates (CASA) for Children of DC is a 501(c)(3) non-profit whose mission is to promote court appointed volunteer advocacy so that every abused and neglected child in the DC foster care system can be safe, establish permanence and have the opportunity to thrive.
-This mission is carried out through the recruitment, training and support of volunteer advocates (CASA volunteers) who serve youth in DC.
+Court Appointed Special Advocates (CASA) for Children of DC is a 501(c)(3) non-profit whose mission is to promote court-appointed volunteer advocacy so that every abused and neglected child in the DC foster care or juvenile justice system can be safe, establish permanence and have the opportunity to thrive.
+This mission is carried out through the recruitment, training, and support of volunteer advocates (CASA volunteers) who serve youth in DC.

 CASA DC's YouTube channel is here!!

 CASA volunteers share their experiences with their youth through COVID-19 as they continue to serve and make a difference.

 CASA for Children of DC is heartbroken and grieving over George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade, Dion Johnson, Sean Reed, and every person of color murdered by a system of racism and violence.
 We say their names, and we remember them.
 We see them, and we recognize the systemic racism that affects the l

 WHAT WE DO